Salvador Meneses Requena

 College of Global Futures

-Fulbright student from Mexico, currently pursuing his doctoral degree in Sustainability at ASU.
-He holds a Bachelor's degree in Mathematics and a Master's in Environmental Economics from CIDE, a distinguished Mexican think tank specializing in public policy.
+Salvador Meneses is a Fulbright scholar from Mexico, currently pursuing a PhD in Sustainability at Arizona State University.
+He holds a Bachelor's degree in Mathematics and a Master’s in Environmental Economics from CIDE, a distinguished Mexican think tank specializing in public policy.

-As an activist, Salvador has championed zero-waste initiatives across Mexico, empowering local governments with sustainable waste management strategies.
-Before joining ASU, he led the Investment Unit for Campeche's State Government and served as a strategic advisor for Mexico City's Sustainability and Climate Change office.
+As an activist, he has championed zero-waste initiatives across Mexico, empowering local governments with sustainable waste management strategies.
+Before joining ASU, he led the Investment Unit for Campeche’s state government and served as a strategic advisor for Mexico City’s Sustainability and Climate Change office.

 Ph.D.
 Student in Sustainability, Arizona State University